kqdtran/ninjascraper/README.md

 #### Ninja Scraper
 Gets your exams from Ninja Course!

-## Features
+## Features and Descriptions
+* Download all the exams for the course you want into your local directory.
-* Currently worked for EVERY course that has potential exams.
+* Currently works for EVERY course that has its exams posted.
-* Worked extremely well for CS courses thanks to Vaishall Shankar.
+* Worked extremely well for CS courses thanks to Vaishaal Shankar.
 * Modified to work for every course by me, but you need to know at least your professor's last name and the department's abbreviation to search for the exams.

 ## Install